Chapter 1 Introduction to open science

 1.9.2 Part 2

-• Submit the dataset and post a message to the #datateam channel with a link to your package.
+- Post a message to the #datateam Slack channel with a link to your package.